How to Detoxify Your Lungs

 In addition to carrying out the previously mentioned steps as part of a diet to purify your lungs, you should also drink three different juices over the course of the three-day diet.

 Before breakfast, drink ample amounts of vitamin C, which will strengthen your immune system and your lung health.
-Squeeze the juice of two lemons and mix it well in one cup of water.
+First squeeze the juice of two lemons and mix it well in one cup of water.
 If you aren’t a big fan of lemons, you can also use grapefruit.
-Remember, if you want to sweeten the beverage, only use natural options such as stevia or cane sugar, although, if possible, you should drink these beverages without sweetening.
+Remember, if you want to sweeten the beverage, only use natural options such as stevia or cane sugar.
+However, where at all possible, you should drink these beverages without sweetening.

-At mid-morning, you will need a lot of potassium, a mineral that cleanses the organism, prevents cramping and regulates fluid retention in your body by distributing that liquid to all of your organs.
+In the middle of the morning, you will need a lot of potassium.
+This is a mineral that cleanses the organism, prevents cramping and regulates fluid retention in your body by distributing that liquid to all of your organs.
 Drink one of two glasses of this potassium-rich smoothie.
-The following is the perfect recipe:
+Here’s the recipe:

 - One banana.